expressjs/express/docs/guide.md

 ### res.clearCookie(name[, options])

 Clear cookie _name_ by setting "expires" far in the past.
+Much like _res.cookie()_ the _path_ option also defaults to the "home" setting.

     res.clearCookie('rememberme');